What is IBS or Irritable Bowel Syndrome?

 Other important lifestyle change suggestions for IBS recovery –

 - Avoid spicy and sugary foods that trigger your symptoms

 - Eat high-fiber foods, mainly prebiotic food which feeds the probiotic bacterias.

 - Change to low FODMAP diet to manage the symptoms.

 - Get enough sleep

-- Perform de-stressing activities like meditation, fun or play activities, love & forgive everybody and get into spiritual prayers which will lower your unwanted stress hormones which is always activated.
+- Perform de-stressing activities like meditation, fun or play activities, love & forgive everybody and get into spiritual prayers which will lower your unwanted stress hormones which is always activated in your IBS case.
 (This is the most important part of lifestyle change, so I kept it for last)

 Please contact @ 8277718123 (Call/WhatsApp)